 Trying to improve AML compliance?
 Avoid these 3 common mistakes.

 With money laundering and associated financial crimes topping US$1.61 trillion annually - and legislators enacting ever-more-stringent anti-money laundering (AML) laws - today's financial institutions are always looking for ways to improve compliance.
-But improving AML processes can be complicated, and it's all too easy to make mistakes.
-Read on to learn about some common mistakes and how to avoid them.

 Common compliance mistakes